Know the steps to take if and when your identity, account, device or information is compromised.

 Scenario: You notice several charges to your credit card from a surf shop in Venice Beach, California.
 Only problem?
 You live in Iowa and have never surfed a day in your life.
 It appears a cyberthief stole your credit card number and is on a shopping spree.
 What are your next steps?

 - Contact your credit card provider immediately to alert them to this credit card theft.
-In most cases, your provider will detect the fraud before you do and will reject the charges and send you a new card.
+In most cases, your provider will detect any fraud before you do and will reject the charges and send you a new card.

 - Make sure to update any automatic payments connected with your old credit card.

 Scenario: Your cell phone suddenly stops working.
 You can’t text or make calls, or even receive messages.
 You may be the victim of a phone porting scam.
 You feel panicked.
 So much of your life is connected to that phone.
-What’s more, you have all of your financial accounts set up with two-factor authentication, with a one-time passcode sent to you via SMS.
+What’s more, you have all of your financial accounts set up with multi-factor authentication, with a one-time passcode sent to you via SMS.
 This means the fraudster could intercept the passcode and possibly infiltrate your accounts.
 What should you do?

-- Contact your mobile carrier and financial institutions immediately to let them know that a porting attack (which happens when a fraudster convinces your mobile carrier to transfer your number to a new service) has occurred.
+- Contact your mobile carrier and financial institutions immediately to let them know that a porting attack (which happens when a fraudster convinces your mobile carrier to transfer your number to a new device) has occurred.

 - Help protect yourself from future attacks by requesting your carrier add additional security measures whenever a porting change has been requested.
 Many carriers will let you set a passcode for your account so that anyone who calls to make changes will have to provide the passcode.